paihari/spring-boot-learning/README.md

 - **configuration-properties** - Demonstrates how propetries can be wrapped in java bean, instead of sprinkling @Value annotation, the java class `MyAppConfig` is annotated with @ConfigurationProperties

-- **profile-example** - Demonstrates setting up different profiles using `spring.profiles.active`, Example also shows injection of beam depending on the active profile `DataSourceConfig`
+- **profile-example** - Demonstrates setting up different profiles using `spring.profiles.active`, Example also shows injection of bean depending on the active profile `DataSourceConfig`